The Cleanest Cruise Lines, According to CDC Inspection Scores

 While keeping passengers healthy has always been a priority for cruise lines, never has the issue been important than today.

 Meanwhile, the government also has an interest in keeping cruise passengers healthy.
-That’s why they have oversight in inspecting ship cleanliness.
+That’s why they have oversight in inspecting ship for cleanliness.

 Vessel Sanitation Program: Health Inspections for Cruise Ships